JPT96/JPT-96-MSProject3/README.md

 there has been code put in to determine wether it was a hit, miss, off the board, or already been shot at the same locaation.

 ### Future Features
 I would like the player to put down Boats and be able to play between two players.
+Potentially an AI function so you can see two ai's fighting it out. being able to create your own custome boats would be a nice update as well.
 ## Technologies used
 [python3]<https://en.wikipedia.org/wiki/Python_(programming_language)>
 ## Testing